The Celtic Longboat is a 4-oared, coxed rowing boat 24 feet long used for racing,

 Longboat is a strict one-design.
 So everyone races on level terms.
 Beaumaris Rowing

-Club owns two Celtic Longboats: Mabli is number 100 and was built in 2014.
+Club owns four Celtic Longboats: Mabli is number 100 and was built in 2014.
 Menai

 A Celtic Longboat weighs about 160kgs and a double trailer about 340kgs.
 This gives